Luveedu/Luveedu-Firewall/README.md

 &nbsp;

-## Luveedu Antivirus - Malware Scanning & Removal - ClamAV & Comodo ( Addon )
+## Luveedu Antivirus - Malware Scanning & Removal ( Addon )

 Luveedu AV ( Antivirus ) is a powerful and super strong malware scanning and removal tool by Luveedu Firewall.
 You can easily scan, detect, disinfect and remove malicious files.
 Its that simple and easy.
-You can always try system scanning, mail scanning, Database Scanning, 100+ File types support.
+You can always try system scanning, mail scanning, Database Scanning, 100+ File types support & automatically move infected files to Quarantine, which you can view later easily.
 Custom Comodo ClamAV Signatures for refinement.
 Best Positive Rate & Great Way to Resolve all malware issues.

-Below is a detailed explanation of the available CLI options for managing and monitoring the Luveedu Shield tool.
+Below is a detailed explanation of the available CLI options for managing and monitoring the Luveedu Antivirus tool.

 **Main Usage**